Finneyyy/ams-final-project/README.md

 The Trello board can be accessed [here](https://trello.com/b/LcCodeyy/group-project)

-## CI/CD Pipeline
+## Tools Used

 This prject leans heavily on automated processes in the form of CI/CD, which models all parts of our integration workflow such as build, test, package and deploy stages.

-- **Jenkins**: With the CI/CD pipeline configured and enabled, each developer completes de feature development and commits to the main integration branch and the CI/CD pipeline is triggered to perform each of the individual integration stages.

-![](images/jenkins.PNG)

-## Tools Used

 The majority of decisions were made based on familiarity and confidence with the tools, in order for us to be able to work efficiently.

 - Kanban: We used the **Trello** board because it's and easy-to-use add-on power-ups that can help to assign members tasks, and set priority, and due dates.

 - Version Control System (VCS): We used **Git & GitHub** because its a VCS tools that we have been most exposed to and we are most familiar with.

 - Database: **MySQL** - we will need to change from an in-memory database and onboard it to the cloud.
 MySQL is an easy-to-use database.

 - Continuous Integration / Continuous Deployment (CI/CD): **Jenkins**.
 This helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.
+.
+With the CI/CD pipeline configured and enabled, each developer completes de feature development and commits to the main integration branch and the CI/CD pipeline is triggered to perform each of the individual integration stages.

+![](images/jenkins.PNG)

 - IaC & Config Management: **Terraform** and **Ansible**.
 These tools are very powerful, widely adapted, and work with most cloud infrastructures.
 - Cloud: **AWS** - Our training was focused on AWS.
 We already have some level of experience with it.
 - Reverse Proxy: **NGINX** - Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.
 We are also familiar with NGINX.
 - Containerisation: **Docker** - Docker is the most popular in market share, familiarity and ease of use are key.
 It also comes with a large library of images that can be customized.
 - Orchestration Tool: **Docker Swarm**.
 Our training plan had changed and the Kubernetes module has been pushed after the final project.
 Swarm is a container orchestration tool built into Docker that allows us to run a network of containers across multiple host machines.

 ## Risk Assessment

-A risk assessment was designed to evaluate potential scenarios that may impact the project in a negative way.
-These measures could be implemented in the app such that these risks are less likely to occur.
+During the project, a risk assessment was designed to evaluate potential scenarios that may impact the project in a negative way.
 This initial risk assessment is shown below:

 ![]()